dustinknopoff/taeko/README.md

 - [ ] Include `FS` trait and `WebRequest` trait?
 Or in plugins? `async` not going to work...
   - [ ] Go broader?...salsa inputs for file, blob, json, yaml, toml...Forcing the struct implementation to handle async/deserializing

-#### Shipyard Core

-Just a re-write of above list that is easier to implement

-- [ ] Create a shipyard `World` which contains/maintains entire process
-  - [ ] Add some fn or macro for adding "Systems"/plugins
-  - [ ] plugins are `UniqueViews`, plugin products are regular components, and `salsa` using plugins are `NonSendSync`

 ### Taeko-Plugins

 In a sub-directory `taeko-plugins`, all prefixed with `taeko`